Fudgets – A Graphical User Interface in a Lazy Functional Language

 10 Conclusions

-We have implemented a subset fo a GUI toolkit, the Fudgets library, which can be extended to a full-feathered and practically useful high level graphical interface toolkit.
+We have implemented a subset of a GUI toolkit, the Fudgets library, which can be extended to a full-feathered and practically useful high level graphical interface toolkit.

 With a small reservation concerning efficiency, we believe that the goals stated in the introduction are met.
 The fudget concept has proved to be a useful structuring tool when developing programs with GUIs, allowing large programs to be built in a structured way.
 As a spinoff, the fudget concept has also been used to do standard Haskell I/O. The fudgets can emit any kind of request, and the response will be routed back to the fudget.